2023 Dan Kolov & Nikola Petrov Tournament

-The 60th Dan Kolov & Nikola Petrov Tournament, is a wrestling event held in Sofia, Bulgaria between 2 and 5 March 2023.
+The 60th Dan Kolov & Nikola Petrov Tournament was a wrestling event held in Sofia, Bulgaria between 2 and 5 March 2023.

 This international tournament included competition in both men's and women's freestyle wrestling and men's Greco-Roman wrestling.
 This tournament was held in honor of Dan Kolov who was the first European freestyle wrestling champion from Bulgaria and European and World Champion Nikola Petroff.

 Event videos

 The event will air freely on the Bulgarian Wrestling Federation Live Youtube channel.